 Great membership programs aren’t built overnight!
 A lot of careful consideration and planning goes into designing benefits that generate interest among your supporters.
 Here are some questions you can use to inform your strategic planning discussions.

 What is the structure of our membership program?

-Because each type of membership program offers different benefits and has a slightly different focus, it’s important to clearly define the parameters of your membership program before you offer it as an option to donors.
+Because each type of member program offers different benefits and has a slightly different focus, it’s important to clearly define the parameters of your membership program before you offer it as an option to donors.

 To decide which model is right for you, first think about your organization.
 What role do you want your members to have?
-Is the goal of your membership program mostly to:
+Is the goal of your member program mostly to: